World Congress of Intellectuals in Defense of Peace: Program

-A number of other speeches shared much of the anti-American rhetoric.
-Journalist François Bondy noted that the Soviet delegation was particularly unfriendly and aggressive towards many of the Western delegates, and their actions sowed much discord into the conference, ruining the attempts by Polish delegates to salvage the neutral tone of the event.
+A number of other speeches shared much of the anti-American rhetoric proposed by the Soviet delegation.
+French journalist François Bondy noted that the Soviet delegation was particularly unfriendly and aggressive towards many of the Western delegates, and their actions sowed much discord into the conference, ruining the attempts by Polish delegates to salvage the neutral tone of the event.
 The final act of the conference was a resolution to defend world peace.
-The resolution applauded democracy which saved the world from fascism, and criticized the governments (but explicitly, not the people) of United States and United Kingdom, arguing that a small group of greed-motivated individuals in America and Europe "inherited" the evils of fascism, and are planning a coup d'état against the world's peace.
+The resolution applauded democracy while criticizing the national governments of the United States and United Kingdom, arguing that a small group of greed-motivated individuals in North America and Western Europe "inherited" the evils of fascism, and they are allegedly planning a coup d'état against world peace.
 Only 11 delegates voted against (7 out of 32 from the US, and 4 out of 32 from the UK).
 Another source notes that 371 out of 391 delegates voted in support.

-Simultaneously with the Congress, another Wrocław event occurred: the Exhibition of the Regained Territories, another international event, this one used by the Poles to explain the territorial changes of Poland after World War II and the securing of the so-called Regained Territories.
+Simultaneously with the Congress, another event occurred in Wrocław: the Exhibition of the Regained Territories, another international event, this one used by the Poles to explain the territorial changes of Poland after World War II and the securing of the so-called "Regained Territories".
 Together, the Conference and the Exhibition aimed to convince the world that the border change was beneficial to Europe and the world peace.

-The Congress elected a permanent International Committee of Intellectuals in Defence of Peace (also known as the International Committee of Intellectuals for Peace and the International Liaison Committee of Intellectuals for Peace), with headquarters in Paris.
-The Congress called for the establishment of national branches and the holding of national meetings similar to the World Congress.
-In accordance with this policy, a Scientific and Cultural Conference for World Peace was held in New York City in March 1949.
+The Congress elected a permanent International Committee of Intellectuals in Defence of Peace (also known as the International Committee of Intellectuals for Peace and the International Liaison Committee of Intellectuals for Peace), with headquarters in Paris, France.
+The Congress called for the establishment of national branches and the holding of national meetings similar to its own.
+In accordance with this policy, a Cultural and Scientific Conference for World Peace was held in New York City, United States in March 1949.